-During the school holidays, participate in our intergenerational visits on the theme "Place to resistance"
+During the school holidays, take part in our intergenerational visits on the theme "Place aux résistances"

-Resistance is a set of historical facts and a story that we pass on from generation to generation.
-To accompany you in this transmission, the Shoah Memorial and the Museum of the Liberation of Paris – General Leclerc Museum – Jean Moulin Museum offer you a program of coupled visits on the resistances in Paris during the Second World War.
-A cultural journey to live with family from 10 to 110 years.
+Resistance is a set of historical facts and a story that is passed down from generation to generation.
+To accompany you in this transmission, the Shoah Memorial and the Liberation Museum of Paris – General Leclerc Museum – Jean Moulin Museum offer you a program of linked visits on the resistances in Paris during the Second World War.
+A cultural journey to live in family from 10 to 110 years.

 At the Shoah Memorial,